xiaomi-classic-dev/android_device_xiaomi_libra/README.md

-Copyright 2018 - The LineageOS Project
+Copyright 2018 - The Mokee Project

 Device configuration for Xiaomi Note Pro.
 =====================================